replicatedhq/kurl.sh/src/markdown-pages/add-ons/weave.md

 Weave Net creates a virtual network that connects containers across multiple hosts and enables their automatic discovery.
 With Weave Net, portable microservices-based applications consisting of multiple containers can run anywhere: on one host, multiple hosts or even across cloud providers and data centers.

+_**Warning**_: Using symbolic links with Weave can cause inconsistencies in network interface naming, leading to disruptions in network connectivity.
+Symbolic links introduce ambiguity, making it difficult for Weave to establish reliable connections.
+This can result in errors or improper functioning of Weave.
+To avoid networks connective issues, it is recommended to avoid using symbolic links for network-related configurations with Weave.

 ## Advanced Install Options

 ```yaml